dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w305-libp2p/Interpulse Protocol.md

 If the path shifts during transmit, the sender needs to acknowledge that.

 Sender needs to track its own chainIds that it sends from since the receiver will not know this info when it sents back.

+Don't need targetAddress if provide path and root pulselink.

+## Process for announce

 ## Extensions